protitude/module_login_security/README.txt

 help defeating the system.

  - Block account: it's common to block an account after a number of failed login attemps.
-Once this count is completed, the account can is blocked and user and admin are advised about this.
+Once this count is completed, the account can be blocked and user and admin are advised about this.

  - Block IP address: on a number of failed attempts, a host may be added to the